squed111/eyes/README.md

 I would like to add an iris around the pupil to make the eyes a little more realistic.
 I would also like to add eyelids to the eyes so that they close when the mouse goes below the screen boundaries.

 Licensing Information:<br>
-This code is part of the MIT xPRO program and is subject to their licensing agreements.
+This code is part of the MIT xPRO program and is subject to the MIT License.